GoogleCloudPlatform/ai-on-gke/tutorials-and-examples/storage/hyperdisk-ml/README.md

 ## Populate a Hyperdisk ML Disk from Google Cloud Storage

-### This guide uses the Google Cloud API to create a Hyperdisk ML disk and then use it in a GKE cluster.
+### This guide uses the Google Cloud API to create a Hyperdisk ML disk from data in Cloud Storage and then use it in a GKE cluster.
 Refer to [this documentation](https://cloud.google.com/kubernetes-engine/docs/how-to/persistent-volumes/hyperdisk-ml) for instructions all in the GKE API

 1. Create a new GCE instance that you will use to hydrate the new Hyperdisk ML disk with data.